 Even better, deliver your praise in front of others in order to build confidence in the timid employee.
-Make sure your praise follows the rules of SMART, the go-to tool for managers who want to praise with aplomb.
+Make sure your praise follows the rules of SMART, the go-to tool for managers who prioritize employee confidence, which leads to employee growth.

-For even more tips on building employee self-confidence, download the magazine, The Insperity Guide to Employee Engagement, Issue 1.
+For even more tips on building employee self-confidence, download the magazine, The Insperity Guide to Employee Engagement.